List of Pac-12 Conference football champions

 This is a list of annual Pac-12 Conference football champions.
 Co-champions are listed with the conference's Rose Bowl representative first.
 Pacific Coast Conference results are included.
 Since 2011, the Pac-12 Football Championship Game has determined the champion.
 PCC champions were awarded the Schwabacher Trophy.
 In 2024, the conference was reduced to two teams following conference realignment.
 While the remaining schools, Oregon State and Washington State, formed a scheduling agreement with the Mountain West Conference, those games did not count towards the Pac-12 standings.
+In 2026, the conference was reborn with the addition of six new members.

 Champions by year

 The following teams have been designated as champions by the conference.